tudor-malene/Easygrid/README.md

 (There is a possibility to define the "property" columns more compact by using the actual property as the name of the column ( the label will be generated using labelPrefix)

-- Column view:
+- Javascript settings:
 Another important section of each column is the javascript implementation section.
-All the properties defined here except "filterClosure" will be available in the render template to be used in whatever way.
+All the properties defined here will be available in the render template to be used in whatever way.

-- "filterClosure" has a special treatment.
-It is a closure called after a search was made from the interface.
+- _filterClosure_:
+When the user filters the grid content, these closures will be applied to the dataset.
-In case of grid type=domain, the search closure is actually a GORM CriteriaBuilder which will be passed to the list method of the domain.
+In case of grid _type_ = _domain_, the search closure is actually a GORM CriteriaBuilder which will be passed to the list method of the domain.

 #### Export
 Easygrid also comes integrated with the export plugin.
-Basically, you can set export properties in the export section.
+Each column has an optional export section, where you can set additional properties like width, etc.

 From the example you can also notice the "type" property of a column.
 Types are defined in Config.groovy, and represent a collection of properties that will be applied to this column, to avoid duplicate settings.

 Default values:
-- all columns can have default values - which can be overriden
+- all columns have default values ( defined in Config)- which are overriden.

 #### Formatters:
  - defined globally (Config.groovy) based on the type(class) of the value ( because - usually , applications, have global settings for displaying data .
 Ex: date format, Bigdecimal - no of decimals, etc.)
  - formatters can also be defined per column

 The format to apply to a value is chosen  this way:

-1) with a formatClosure - provided at the column level
+1) _formatClosure_ - provided at the column level
-2) with a formatName - of a previously defined format
+2) _formatName_    - of a previously defined format
 3) depending of the type of the value
 4) the value ast it is